Connect with Admissions FAQs

 New Student Life FAQs

+Yes, we currently guarantee housing on campus for first year students.
 For the most up-to-date information, please visit the Housing and Residence Life website.